CESG-Web-Admin/CESG-Web-Admin.github.io/annualMeeting/current/details.md

 Hamilton, Ontario
 {: style="font-size: 120%; text-align: center;"}

-The 38th Annual Meeting of the **Canadian Econometrics Study Group (CESG)** will be held on **October 27-29, 2023** in Hamilton, Ontario.
+The 38th Annual Meeting of the **Canadian Econometrics Study Group (CESG)** will be held in Hamilton, Ontario on **October 27-29, 2023**.
 The meeting is organized by the Department of Economics at McMaster University.
 {: style="text-align: justify;"}

 ----